weavedb/wao/README.md

 const ar = new AR({ host: "localhost", port: 4000, protocol: "http" })
 ```

-In case of local gateways, you can only set `port` and the rest will be automatically figured out.
+In the case of local gateways, you can only set `port` and the rest will be automatically figured out.
 ```js
 const ar = new AR({ port: 4000 })
 ```